BIM October 09, 2025

 • Solibri Office – a comprehensive clash detection solution with all of Solibri’s previous capabilities in addition to model checking, custom rules, autorun capabilities, etc.

 Solibri Model Checker is a solution that tries its hardest to stand out in the clash detection software market.
-It can not only perform basic clash detection capabilities, but it is also capable of performing compliance control, design review, exporting data for quantity takeoffs, and more.
+It not only has basic clash detection capabilities, but it is also capable of performing compliance control, design review, exporting data for quantity takeoffs, and more.
 It is a rather convenient software package with three different versions, providing impressive versatility and customization capability for different customer categories.
 The software is also openBIM-certified, greatly expanding the number of potentially compatible BIM solutions and opening the ability to interact with IFC models.

 Trimble Connect